 There are several different ways to properly set up your router so that it can handle the requirements of online gaming for whatever console you’re using.
 Setting up port forwarding in your router’s menu is the most common way to solve a connection problem related to your router.
 Check your router’s manual to find out how to access this feature, as it will be different for every brand.
 Once you find the menu, just follow these instructions from Microsoft or Sony to configure the settings for your console(s).

-2. Pick Your Connections Often, avoiding lag is as simple as picking the right servers.
-When browsing for games, pay attention to the quality of connection displayed for the servers or the other players, especially if you can view the actual numerical measurement for the ping (stick to servers with ping below 100ms as much as possible).
-If you can't find an indicator of ping, try to pick servers or matchmaking regions close to where you live a game hosted in another country will be slow, but one located in the next state over will give you a better experience.
+Avoiding lag can often be as simple as choosing the right servers.
+Pay close attention to the connection’s quality displayed for servers or players when you’re browsing for games.
+If you can see the actual numeral measurement for the ping rate, you’ll want to choose servers with ping less than 100ms whenever possible.
+If you’re not able to see the ping rate, pick servers or matchmaking regions that are closest to where you live if you can.
+Games hosted in other countries will be slow, while ones in your state or the next state over will offer the best experience.

 Even if you’ve done everything you’re supposed to, some lag and connection problems are unavoidable.
 They could be caused by problems with Xbox Live or Playstation network, high internet traffic during peak hours, or just a random, unexplainable glitch.
 It’s best to be patient and persistent, especially if you’re dealing with a finicky matchmaking system.